-Admission of International (I-20) Students The University is authorized under federal law to enroll non-immigrant foreign (alien) students.
-Foreign students are those whose entry into and stay in Guam and the United States is prescribed by and subject to the limitations of non-immigrant visas, including but not limited to F-1, L-1/2, etc.
+The University is authorized under federal law to enroll non-immigrant foreign (alien) students for degreeseeking purposes or English language training.
+Such international students are designated as "I-20 applicants or students".
+Foreign students are those whose entry into and stay in Guam and the United States is prescribed by and subject to the limitations of non-immigrant visas, including but not limited to F-visas.

-Prospective international student applicants interested in the University of Guam should write to the Office of Admissions at least six (6) months before their expected date of enrollment.
+Prospective international I-20 applicants interested in the University of Guam should write to the Office of Admissions at least six (6) months before their expected date of enrollment.
 This is to ensure adequate time for the University to receive and evaluate all of the necessary requirements for admission.
-Please refer to the Academic Calendar for admission deadlines or inquire at the Admissions or Records Office.
+Please refer to the Academic Calendar for admission deadlines or inquire at the Admissions and Records Office.

-International students are expected to give evidence of an adequate command of the English Language by earning a satisfactory score on the Test of English as a Foreign Language (TOEFL) or completion of the UOG English Language Institute Program before they can be admitted.
-Students who score 500 or above on the TOEFL will be admitted as regular students if they meet all other University of Guam admission requirements.
+I-20 applicants and students must submit evidence of an adequate command of the English language by earning a satisfactory score on the Test of English as a Foreign Language (TOEFL) or completion of the UOG English Language Institute Program before they can be admitted.
+Students who score 500 or above on the paper-based test, (or 173 or above on the computer-based test) on the TOEFL will be admitted as regular students if they meet all other University of Guam admission requirements.

-Foreign students should observe the following:
+I-20 applicants should observe the following:

-- Complete the regular student admission requirements listed earlier in this section. - Information about TOEFL may be obtained by writing to: Test of English as a Foreign Language, Educational Testing Service, Princeton, NJ 08540, USA. - Make adequate financial arrangements for the desired period of enrollment at the University of Guam.
+- Complete the regular student admission requirements listed earlier in this section. - Information about TOEFL may be obtained by writing to: TOEFL Services, PO Box 6151, Princeton, NJ 08540-6151, USA, or 1-609-771-7100, www.ets.org/toefl/ or toefl@ets.org - Make adequate financial arrangements for the desired period of enrollment at the University of Guam.
+An affidavit of financial support or a statement of financial responsibility will be required.
 Proof of a guaranteed minimum amount of \$1,000 must be submitted for initial entry.
-No financial assistance is available at the University. - Upon arrival at the University, take the placement tests in English, speech, mathematics, and any other required qualifying examinations.
-(See Certificate of Eligibility for entry into Guam) - Housing is available on a first-come-first-serve basis.
-(See Student Housing) - Required to have a health insurance policy and show proof of adequate insurance two weeks prior to the beginning of the semester (See Health Services)
+Private scholarships may be available to international students based on various criteria.
+For more information, please contact the Financial Aid Office. - Upon arrival at the University, take the placement tests in English, speech, mathematics, and any other required qualifying examinations.
+(See Certificate of Eligibility for entry into Guam) - On-campus housing accommodation is available on a first-come-first-serve basis.
+Arrangements for housing should be completed before the student's arrival on campus.
+Detailed information regarding housing may be obtained from the Director, Residence Halls, UOG (See Student Housing and Residence Life) - Required to maintain adequate health insurance coverage (Also see Health Requirements) - Maintain full-time enrollment (12 credits or more) during the Fall and Spring semesters - Maintain satisfactory academic progress with a minimum GPA of 2.00